Chandhucp/Diamond_Price_Prediction/README.md

 Open the Jupyter Notebook model_training.ipynb and execute the cells to build, train, and evaluate various machine learning models using scikit-learn.
 The notebook implements a pipeline to streamline the preprocessing and modeling steps, allowing for efficient and reproducible model development.

+## Project Structure
+### The project directory consists of the following files and directories:

+- data/: Directory to store the dataset.
+- data_preprocessing.ipynb: Jupyter Notebook for data preprocessing, exploratory data analysis, and feature engineering.
+- model_training.ipynb: Jupyter Notebook for model building, training, and evaluation using pipelines.
+- model_trainer.py: Jupyter Notebook for feature importance analysis and result visualization.
+- README.md: Documentation file describing the project.
+- requirements.txt: List of required Python libraries for easy installation.

+# Results:
+The project achieves accurate diamond price prediction by machine learning algorithms,  linear regression.
+The performance of each model is evaluated using appropriate metrics such as mean squared error and R-squared.
+The feature importance analysis provides insights into the factors influencing diamond prices.